-A policy reception will be held on June 21st in Westminster.
-It will be an opportunity for small charities to meet policymakers, MP’s, officials and other small charities to talk about key small charity sector issues.
+A policy reception was held on June 20th in Westminster.
+Hosted by Claire Dove, the Crown Representative for the Voluntary, Community and Social Enterprise Sector, in the exclusive Churchill Room in Westminster.
+This reception focussed on collaboration between small charities, especially in the context of meeting increasing demand.
+It was be an opportunity for small charities to meet policymakers, MP’s, officials and other small charities to talk about key small charity sector issues.

-The event will take place on 21st June and is an opportunity to bring together MPs, academics, small charities and those working in international development to discuss the key issues affecting them.
+This event took place on 20th June, 2pm – 4pm, in the House of Lords, hosted by Baroness Pitkeathley.
+The roundtable was an opportunity to bring together MPs, academics, small charities and those working in international development to discuss the key issues affecting them.